 Order Execution

-The settings of each user's strategy, the strategy's liquidity, total network liquidity in the token pair, as well as Ethereum blockchain congestion affect the likelihood of execution in their strategy.
+The settings of each user's strategy, the strategy's liquidity, total network liquidity in the token pair, as well as network congestion affect the likelihood of execution in their strategy.

 Liquidity and Ranges